jaldabaoth-code/Heroku-Project/README.md

          2. In your terminal run : `heroku git:remote -a application_name`
          3. In your terminal run : `git add .`
          4. In your terminal run : `git commit -am "commit message"`
-         5. In your terminal run : `git push heroku main` OR `git push heroku master` (main or master, it depends on what is your branch)
+         5. In your terminal run : `git push heroku main` or `git push heroku master` (main or master, it depends on what is your branch)

       2. If you have a git repository
          1. In your terminal run : `heroku git:remote -a application_name`
-         2. In your terminal run : `git push heroku main` OR `git push heroku master` (main or master, it depends on what is your branch)
+         2. In your terminal run : `git push heroku main` or `git push heroku master` (main or master, it depends on what is your branch)

       3. If you want to clone the repository
          1. In your terminal run : `heroku git:clone -a application_name`